 I struggled to make enough money.

-did not capture all that I was born to do.
+did not encompass all that I was born to do.

-Then, the financial collapse came and I lost my income.
+Then, the financial collapse of the late 20th century came and I lost my income;

 Now, they need to go back to work at underpaid jobs like Walmart, K-Mart or MacDonald's,

-or work as a greeter or a bagger at a supermarket.
+or work as a greeter or bagger at a supermarket.

 I am saddened by the thought of this.